phoenixeliot/soundpile/README.md

 - [ ] Keyboard controls
 - [ ] Follow users to see their posted songs in your stream
 - [ ] Like/reblog/play counts on song listings
-- [ ] Make song listing into a player that syncs with persistent player
 - [ ] Multiple sessions/session management
 - [ ] User avatars, album art
 - [ ] Song/artist search